-Next, you’ll want to focus on optimizing recovery when you aren’t at the gym, out on the trail, or doing an at-home workout routine.
+Next, you’ll want to focus on optimizing recovery when you aren’t doing an at-home workout routine.
 We tend to focus so much on the active aspect of health and fitness, but forget that our bodies make real progress during downtime.

 The science of recovery is complex, but there are a few basic rules to follow: eat clean nutritious food, drink plenty of fresh filtered water, keep stress to a minimum, and make sure you get at least seven hours of deep uninterrupted sleep each night.

 We all know on an intuitive level which foods are best for our bodies, and that getting enough sleep is crucial to our health, but many of us still struggle in these areas of our life.
 If you start to take fitness more seriously, you’ll need to dial it in on all levels to ensure you don’t overtrain and stay on the path to success.

 You can also do some low-key physical activity on your off-days to help your body relax and recover from those harsh workouts.

 Yoga classes, like DaYo, are great for stretching out your muscles and decompressing the spine.
 Sitting in a hot sauna or steam room is also a fantastic way to let your body heal with natural heat and hydration.
 Some folks enjoy red light therapy or outdoor suntanning to get a much-needed boost of vitamin D, which helps promote healthy hormones.